swakv/CZ4045-Natural-Languae-Processing/README.md

-# Task 3.2 Development of a h Noun - Adjective i Pair Ranker
+# Task 3.2 Development of a <Noun - Adjective> Pair Ranker
 The first step performed under this task is coreferencing.
 Coreferencing is to find all expressions that refer to the same person/thing in a text.
 NeuralCoref is a pipeline extension for spaCy 2.1+ which annotates and resolves coreference clusters using a neural network.
 The requirements for coreferencing is installed as follows -
 ```bash